 - If the ink components separated differently for each marker, why did this happen?
 Hint: Think about the strength of the attractions.

 For troubleshooting tips, please read our FAQ: Paper Chromatography: Is Black Ink Really Black?.

 If you like this project, you might enjoy exploring these related careers:

-- You could try using other solvents than water (or mixture of solvents) and see if the inks are separated differently (rubbing alcohol, vinegar, nail polish remover, and turpentine would be good to try).
+- You could try using other solvents than 45% isopropyl alcohol (or mixture of solvents) and see if the inks are separated differently (rubbing alcohol, vinegar, nail polish remover, and turpentine would be good to try).
 Which solvent separates the ink the best?
 Why?
 (Remember to account for attractions between chemicals.)

 - After buying a black light, you could try to see if any more components are visible on the paper.
 Some chemicals are invisible under white light, but can be seen with a black light.
 If you decide to do this variation, you should analyze the paper strips the same day or the next day, otherwise the spots will fade!
 Why are some chemicals visible under one type of light but not another?
 Read more here:

 Discover Chlorophyll Variety in Different Plants Using Paper Chromatography

 Ask an ExpertThe Ask an Expert Forum is intended to be a place where students can go to find answers to science questions that they have been unable to find using other resources.
 If you have specific questions about your science fair project or science fair, our team of volunteer scientists can help.
 Our Experts won't do the work for you, but they will make suggestions, offer guidance, and help you troubleshoot.

 Ask an Expert

 Contact UsIf you have purchased a kit for this project from Science Buddies, we are pleased to answer any question not addressed by the FAQ above.